Asset Tokenization

 The Role of Stablecoins

-Stablecoins play a critical role in tokenized mortgage markets.
+Stablecoins play a critical infrastructure role here.
 For on-chain settlement to work, there needs to be a digital dollar that participants trust.
-USDC and USDT are the most widely used stablecoins, but their centralized nature creates counterparty risk.
+USDC and USDT are most widely used, but their centralized nature creates counterparty risk.

 Figure has addressed this partly by creating its own ecosystem on Provenance, where transactions settle in Hash (the native token) or USD-pegged instruments.